-SB21-054, Transfers For Wildfire Mitigation And Response

-SB21-054 transfers funds to be used to address wildland fires.
+SB21-054, Transfers For Wildfire Mitigation And Response SB 054 transfers funds to be used to address wildland fires.
 The bill transfers \$6 million general fund to the Forest Restoration and Wildfire Risk Mitigation Grant Program, which is available to local governments.
 It transfers \$3 million general fund to the Wildfire Preparedness Fund for the Department of Public Safety to (1) use as the state match for federal hazard mitigation assistance grants to local governments used to mitigate fire hazards, and (2) to provide local governments eligible to receive a federal grant with strategic planning assistance for wildland fire hazard mitigation.
 Finally, the bill transfers \$4 million general fund to the Colorado Water Conservation Board Construction (CWCB) Fund for the Watershed Restoration Program to support post-fire recovery and mitigation efforts.
 The bill passed both chambers and has been signed into law by the Governor.

-Position: Support Sponsor: Sen. Hansen & Rankin, Rep. McCluskie

-SB21-072, Public Utilities Commission Modernize Electric Transmission Infrastructure

-SB21-072 seeks to expand electric transmission facilities in the state by creating the Colorado Electric Transmission Authority (CETA).
+Position: Support Sponsor: Sen. Hansen & Rankin, Rep. McCluskie Final Status: Signed by Governor SB21-072, Public Utilities Commission Modernize Electric Transmission Infrastructure SB 72 seeks to expand electric transmission facilities in the state by creating the Colorado Electric Transmission Authority (CETA).
 CETA is granted various powers in the bill, including the power to exercise eminent domain, and to establish intra- and interstate electric transmission corridors.
-CETA is governed by a board of directors, and is authorized to select a transmission operator that finances, operates, and maintains transmission and related facilities.
+CETA is governed by a board of directors, and is authorized to select a transmission operator that finances, operates and maintains transmission and related facilities.
 The bill requires transmission utilities to join an organized wholesale market by 2030, and streamlines the Public Utilities Commission's (PUC) approval process for new transmission facilities.

-CCI supports SB 72, contingent upon an amendment being adopted that clarifies that (1) CETA is not property-tax exempt, (2) CETA's condemnation authority does not apply to local government property, and that (3) CETA is subject to local land use and siting approval.
+As amended, the bill makes clear that CETA is not property-tax exempt, that CETA's condemnation authority does not apply to local government property, and that CETA is subject to local land use and siting approval.
 CCI worked with subject matter experts and the bill sponsor to develop language that achieves these clarifications.

-SB 72 passed the Senate Transportation & Energy Committee, and was amended to protect county land use authority, property tax bases, and property.
-The bill will be heard by the Senate Appropriations Committee on Thursday, April 1st.

-Position: Support with Amendments Sponsor: Sen. Hansen & Coram, Rep. Valdez, A.
+SB 72 passed the Senate Transportation & Energy and Appropriations Committees, and will be heard on second reading in the Senate tomorrow, April 6th.
+Position: Support Sponsor: Sen. Hansen & Coram, Rep. Valdez, A.

-SB21-113, Firefight Aircraft Wildfire Mgmt and Response

-SB 113 transfers \$30.8 million from federal stimulus funds flowing through the General Fund for the purchase and operation of a Firehawk helicopter, and for the lease and operation of other appropriate aviation resources equipped for wildfire mitigation.
+SB21-113, Firefight Aircraft Wildfire Mgmt. and Response SB 113 transfers \$30.8 million from federal stimulus funds flowing through the General Fund for the purchase and operation of a Firehawk helicopter, and for the lease and operation of other appropriate aviation resources equipped for wildfire mitigation.
 The bill expands the uses of the Wildfire Emergency Preparedness Fund (WERF) to authorize DPS to use these funds to provide wildfire suppression assistance to county sheriffs, municipal fire departments, or fire protection districts at no cost to these entities.
 This aligns with the annual guidelines in the DPS Wildfire Preparedness Plan, and bolsters initial response capabilities to maximize the use of the Firehawk.
 The bill passed both chambers and has been signed into law by the Governor.